A Lin-Manuel Miranda Photo In Hamilton Garb Will Hang In The National Portrait Gallery

 The portrait of the Hamilton creator to be hung in the Smithsonian was taken by Mark Seliger for the cover of Rolling Stone from 2016.

-The Smithsonian shared a release announcing the Seliger portrait of Miranda among others to the collection.
+The Smithsonian shared a release announcing the Seliger portrait of Miranda, among others to the collection.

-“The annual exhibition “Recent Acquisitions” showcases 25 portraits to recently enter the Portrait Gallery’s renowned collection.
+“The annual exhibition ‘Recent Acquisitions’ showcases 25 portraits to recently enter the Portrait Gallery’s renowned collection.
 Images of individuals who have made an impact in art, business, fashion, media, medicine, music and social justice join more than 23,000 works that recognize individuals who have influenced the history and culture of the United States.
 Subjects include actors Andy Garcia, Morgan Freeman and Audrey Hepburn, composer Philip Glass and civil rights activist and journalist Ruben Salazar.
 Portraits of the 2019 American Portrait Gala honorees Frances Arnold, Jeffrey P. Bezos; Earth, Wind & Fire; Lin-Manuel Miranda, Indra Nooyi and Anna Wintour will be on view as part of this exhibition.”

 And while Miranda brought Alexander Hamilton to life for generations, he also used his star power to lend a hand to society and culture with his fundraising efforts for Puerto Rico after the damage of Hurricanes Irma and Maria, revealed The Inquisitr.